 But it’s okay, because any minute Mom will be at the bottom of the stairs huffing and sighing.
 Saying, “What’s all this noise about?
 So help me, if I have to come up there—for Christ’s sake, Zachary, just go to sleep.”

 The shadows under the door shift, regrouping.
 The brass handle depresses halfway down and springs back up.
 The latch doesn’t move enough to open the door.

-I pinch the bed sheets up tight, as far as my chin, my pyjamas clinging to the cold sweat of my back.
+I pinch the bed sheets up tight, as far as my chin, my pajamas clinging to the cold sweat on my back.
 And it was worth it, right?
 I mean, man—Han Solo, you just don’t do that.